Fennec fox: In captivity

 The fennec fox is bred commercially as an exotic pet.
 Commercial breeders remove the pups from their mother to hand-raise them, as tame foxes are more valuable.
 A breeders' registry has been set up in the United States to avoid any problems associated with inbreeding.
+As of 2020, 15 US states authorized the ownership of foxes without the need for a document, although one is also allowed.
+Due to inappropriate diet, captive foxes have been known to grow to abnormally large sizes.